• Skip to main content

 Regular purging by vomiting or abuse of laxatives also causes excess fluid loss that can cause serious dehydration and electrolyte imbalances.

-All of these forms of weight loss are dangerous but the most dangerous is the use of syrup of Ipecac, Diekman says.
+All of these forms of weight loss are dangerous, but the most dangerous is the use of syrup of Ipecac, Diekman says.
 “One dose can trigger cardiac irregularity and can lead to cardiac arrest.”

 Purging in all its forms is no way to whittle down the waistline; it is extremely dangerous and not recommended by experts.
-Eating and drinking responsibly is a much healthier and safe weight loss approach, but if you cannot control your behavior, seek medical help.
+Eating and drinking responsibly is a much healthier and safer weight loss approach, but if you cannot control your behavior, seek medical help.

 5. Exercise Too Much

-Extreme exercise may make for good reality television but in the real world it can cause grave problems.
+Extreme exercise may make for good reality television, but in the real world, it can cause grave problems.
 Extreme exercise is physically intense on the body, causing severe wear and tear, increasing the risk for injury, dehydration, electrolyte imbalance, and psychologically turns exercise into punishment for eating, says May.

 Despite the recommendations from authorities, some people think more is better and go way beyond what’s healthy, and obsessive exercise controls their lives in an unhealthy manner.

-Engage in regular physical activity for all the health benefits, including stress relief because if you ignore the stressors in your life, it can cause the release of hormones such as cortisol that increase appetite and fat storage, Moloo says.
+Engage in regular physical activity for all the health benefits, including stress relief, because if you ignore the stressors in your life, it can cause the release of hormones such as cortisol that increase appetite and fat storage, Moloo says.

 via GIFER